Science and The New Zealand Curriculum

 In 2010, ERO’s report Science in Years 5 to 8: Capable and Competent Teaching was in part a response to the National Education Monitoring Project (NEMP) findings.
 NEMP identified a small drop in Years 4 and 8 students’ scientific knowledge and understanding between 2003 and 2007.
 The 2007 NEMP science assessment also found that Year 8 students were significantly less engaged in science than in previous years.

 The focus of ERO’s 2010 report, Science in Years 5 to 8: Capable and Competent Teaching, was to provide models of good practice, as evident in the 13 schools reviewed.
 ERO evaluated each school’s approach to science education based on the set of good practice indicators.
-These included:

 - high quality planning, including strategies for identifying and responding to students’ prior knowledge, and for teaching them the significant scientific concepts